adafruit/Adafruit_LED_Backpack/README.txt

 Written by Limor Fried/Ladyada for Adafruit Industries.
 MIT license, all text above must be included in any redistribution

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_LEDBackpack.
-Check that the Adafruit_LEDBackpack folder contains Adafruit_LEDBackpack.cpp and Adafruit_LEDBackpack.
+Check that the Adafruit_LEDBackpack folder contains Adafruit_LEDBackpack.cpp and Adafruit_LEDBackpack.h.

 Place the Adafruit_LEDBackpack library folder your <arduinosketchfolder>/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE